Compost Honey Hole

 Begin by digging a hole or trench.
 Dig the hole down to a depth of

-a foot or more.
-While garden topsoil often goes down just a few inches, the
+one to two feet.
+While garden topsoil often goes down just a few inches,

 Now your Honey Hole is ready to be filled.